-Choose from S, M or L depending on how big you are.
+Choose from S, M or L depending on how tall you are and how energetic.
 Most women will probably be S or M, and men M or L. Weigh yourself each week – more often if you’d like to (it’s not a sin!).
 Modify your eating pattern by adding or subtracting a dot here and there to come to a diet you enjoy and which keeps your weight stable.
 XS is not a diet for long term, though you can follow it for a few days to get back to normal.
 Instead see XS as the minimum basic daily diet.

 Choose a level and add or subtract depending on whether your weight is going up or down.
 The beauty of this system is that it is self-balancing.

 BASIC FOOD CATEGORIES

 Includes a 60g portion or lean meat, poultry, fish, soy, beans, one egg, or about 200g cooked lentils.
-Boost beans and lentil protein with soy, nuts, seeds or dairy.
+Boost beans and lentil protein with soy, or 15g portions of nuts, seeds or 25g cheese.

 Count only wholemeal bread and pasta, brown rice, and whole cereals (like oats).
 If its refined, however wonderful, count the calories and use up one of your grey dots for ‘other’.

 The government advice is rather mean, yet many of us don’t even got up to their recommendation of 5 portions of fruit and veg every day.
 There really isn’t a boundary on eating fresh vegetables.
 Each portion to count is about 80g uncooked weight, many are well below a 100kcals, even if you lightly dry them, but poaching in stock or water is best.
 Be a little more careful with portion sizes of sweet and savoury potatoes, too much can weigh you down.
 Count half an avocado as 1 portion.
 Remember added sauces, lashings of butter or mayonnaise aren’t included here, but normal cooking processes are.

 Count one portion in 100ml whole milk, 100g plain yogurt and 25/30g cheese.